dromzeh/dromzeh.dev/src/posts/claws-mail-protonmail-bridge.md

 ---
-title: "Claws Mail with ProtonMail Bridge"
+title: 'Claws Mail with ProtonMail Bridge'
-description: "A step-by-step guide to setting up Claws Mail to work with Protonmail Bridge for secure email on Arch Linux and Windows."
+description: 'A step-by-step guide to setting up Claws Mail to work with Protonmail Bridge for secure email on Arch Linux and Windows.'
-date: "25/01/2023"
+date: '2023-01-05'
-tags: ["linux", "protonmail", "claws-mail", "windows"]
+categories:
+    - linux
+    - protonmail
+    - claws-mail
+published: true
+author: 'dromzeh'
 ---

 ## Why Protonmail and Claws Mail?